How Health Insurance Works FOR DENTAL SURGERY (Hospital vs Extras Explained)

 Major illnesses

-When you are admitted, hospital cover typically helps pay for:
+When you are admitted to a day surgery or private hospital (regardless of having medical or dental treatment) hospital cover typically helps pay for:

 Operating theatre fees